ibm-mas/gitops-demo/README.md

 ![ArgoCD Cluster Root after DRO install](docs/screenshots/06-cluster-root-dro.png)

 It should take less than 10 minutes for both of these applications to progress to `Healthy`.
-If desired, you can safely proceed with the next steps of this demonstration before this happens.
+Towards the end of its synchronization process, a Job will be created in the DRO application to register a new secret in AWS Secrets Manager `<account>/<cluster>/dro` for use by other applications that we will setup later in this guide.

 ## Generate configuration for the DB2U operator application
-Later in this demonsration, we plan to install the Manage application in our MAS instance.
+Later in this guide, we plan to install the Manage application in our MAS instance.
 Manage depends on a DB2 database, and we are going to deploy this database to our cluster.
 Before we do this, we must install the DB2U operator:

-The `mas gitops-db2u` function  will perform the following actions:
-  - Generate one new configuration file and push it to your **Config Repository**:
+The `mas gitops-db2u` function  will generate the `/<account>/<cluster>/ibm-db2u.yaml` and push it to your **Config Repository**.
-    - `/<account>/<cluster>/ibm-db2u.yaml`

 ```bash
 mas gitops-db2u --github-push